-- 1. With due observance of any further rules to be laid down by the employer and taking into consideration the performance in the previous period, the employee is entitled to annual consultation with his line manager with regard to the way in which the employee is expected to perform during a future set period to be agreed upon, as well as the conditions under which this shall take place. - 2.
-These meetings shall take place in an open atmosphere with an equal contribution from both parties; the agreements to be made shall be laid down in writing and evaluated. - 3.
+- 2. These meetings shall take place in an open atmosphere with an equal contribution from both parties; the agreements to be made shall be laid down in writing and evaluated. - 3.
 Multi-year career development objectives and agreements are laid down in a personal development plan.
-The annual consultation shall focus on, among other things, the prospective career development, personal development and any additional education needed as well as the time-scale in which it can be achieved.
-These agreements and objectives shall be laid down and evaluated in writing.
+These agreements and objectives will be laid down and evaluated in writing.